 - Council of Europe Anti-Money Laundering Group (MONEYVAL) based in Strasbourg, France (Council of Europe).

-The APG, as well as these other regional bodies, use the FATF's 40 Recommendations as their principle guidelines for the implementation of effective AML/CFT standards and measures.
-The APG also uses similar mechanisms to those used by the FATF to monitor and facilitate progress for effectively implementing the international standards.
-Since its inception, the APG has worked closely with the FATF.
-The APG and FATF have reciprocal rights of attendance at each others meetings as well as reciprocal sharing of documents and participation in working groups.
-The APG and FATF are involved in joint mutual evaluations of common members of both organisations.
+Since its establishment, the APG has worked closely with the FATF and have reciprocal rights of attendance at each others meetings as well as reciprocal sharing of documents and participation in committees and working groups.
+The APG and FATF undertake joint mutual evaluations of common members of both organisations.

 APG's Associate Membership in the FATF